 I have my serious doubts about the legitimacy of such a list.
-It’s controversial, not telling that, like any kind of top 10 list trying to rank songs, but either way I can appreciate the hard work the researchers put in for the study.
-It tries to show how science and engineering fundamentals are linked together and can describe all sorts of patterns that influence our lives, including music.
+It’s controversial, not telling that, like any kind of top 10 list trying to rank songs, but either way, I can appreciate the hard work the researchers put in for the study.
+It tries to show how science and audio engineering fundamentals are linked together and can describe all sorts of patterns that influence our lives, including music.
 Again, music is terribly subjective by nature, and I’m certain a lot of people will jump at this flaming.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!